ochococo/Super-Simple-Architecture/README.md

 #### Interactor:
 - active component (has a lifecycle),
 - final class (1),
-- can use other components for data retrieval etc.
+- can use other components for data retrieval,
+- can convert Model(s) to Renderable(s) ex. via map,
-- should render methods on weakly held views.
+- should call render methods on weakly held views (seen via protocol).

 *(1) There is no good reason for inheritance of custom classes, ever.*